Disaster Prep For The Rest Of Us

 Originally published April 26, 2015

 “Mary gave him a bran-new "Barlow" knife worth twelve and a half cents; and the convulsion of delight that swept his system shook him to his foundations.
 True, the knife would not cut anything, but it was a "sure-enough" Barlow, and there was inconceivable grandeur in that - …”. -The Adventures of Tom Sawyer

 Knives have always been a part of American culture.
 From a rite of passage for Tom Sawyer to today’s hi-tech blade systems and multi-tools.
 Whether or not you carry a knife in your pocket or purse every day, you should have one in your kit.
 There are folding knives, non-folding knives, multi-bladed knives and all kinds of spring-loaded knives.
 Big ones, little ones and in-between ones.
 There’s a knife for every purpose and for every budget, and like most things, you get what you pay for.

 Another must-have for your kit is a multi-tool.
-Multi-tools were made famous by Leatherman and have been copied by most other knife makers.
-All multi-tools have a knife blade, an assortment of screwdriver heads, a set of pliers and depending on the manufacturer, a saw, wire-cutter and mini-scissors.
+Multi-tools were made famous by Leatherman and have been copied by several other knife makers.
+All multi-tools have a knife blade, an assortment of screwdriver heads, a set of pliers and depending on the model, a saw, wire-cutter and mini-scissors.
 As most men already know, a good multi-tool is a very valuable item to have.

 I would be interested in hearing your knife stories or recommendations for outdoor equipment.
 As always, email me at email@example.com.

 Note: Dave Robinson is Bandon's Postmaster and has worked for the postal service for 30 years.
 He has a background in law enforcement, served in the Air Force in Vietnam, worked nine years for the Coos County Sheriff's Department, and serves on the Myrtle Point School Board, where he lives.
 He is the author of “Disaster Prep For The Rest Of Us.”